-Deciding what to sell may not be as easy as you think once you start to go through your scrap-stash.
+Deciding what to sell may not be as easy as you think.
 This is because we are reasoning with ourselves on why we should keep the item.
 Let's admit, we've all heard those voices inside our heads!

 Also consider smaller quantities of one product.
 For example, if you bought a jar of flowers and there are 175 pieces in the jar.... ask your self are you really going to use all of them?
 If not, keep only what you think you will use and sell the rest.
 The same goes with brads, buttons, and ribbon.
 If you bought a spool of ribbon with 3 or 10 yards on it... keep for example 1 yard instead.

 Be sure to go through your stash of 'used' product too.
 If you are holding onto stickers, thickers, paper, and other product with hopes that you might use them again one day, you should consider selling these items.
 Again, decide on a time frame.
 If you haven't used the remaining items in the last 6 mos or 1 year, then add them to your designated bin.

 More tips to come on packaging, labeling, and pricing.